How To Tie A Figure Eight Knot The - Easy Way

 With practice, this knot will become second nature, a foundation of your climbing adventures.

-The Adventure Almanac is not just a digest but a shared adventure that connects us all in the quest for the extraordinary.
 Get our latest stories, competitions, events & offers, straight to your inbox.